geoffrich/geoffrich.net/src/posts/svelte-scoped-styles.md

 }
 ```

 Woah!
-Svelte transformed the last two selectors the same way, but added the hash class twice to the first `ul` selector!
+Svelte transformed the last two selectors the same way, but added the hash class _twice_ to the first `ul` selector!
 Why would it do that?

 This traces back to a concept called _CSS specificity_.
-Specificity is how the browser determines what CSS rules should take precedence over another.
-[MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) has a great page explaining all the different ins and outs, but in general, certain types of CSS selectors are more specific and thus have higher precedence over others.
+[Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) is how the browser determines what CSS rules should take precedence over another.
+In general, certain types of CSS selectors are more specific and thus have higher priority than others.
 For instance, a class selector (like `.list`) is more specific than an element selector (like `ul`).
-Also, the more of a type of a selector in a given CSS rule, the more specific it is.
+Also, the amount of each type of selector matters.
+The more of a type of a selector in a given CSS rule, the more specific it is.
 So, a selector with two classes will be more specific than a selector with one class.

-With this knowledge, let's understand why Svelte adds two class selectors to the first rule instead of one.
+I'm drastically over-simplifying things (specificity can support an entire blog post in itself!), so check out [web.dev's CSS Course](https://web.dev/learn/css/specificity/) for more details.

+So, the reason Svelte adds two class selectors instead of one is to keep the specificity order intact.
+Before the scoping classes were added, the selectors had the following specificity order (from highest to lowest):

+1. `ul li span` (specificity 0-0-3)
+1. `ul li` (specificity 0-0-2)
+1. `ul` (specificity 0-0-1)

+But after the classes were added the specificity changed.
+Here's what the specificity would've been if Svelte didn't add the extra scoping class:

+1. ul.svelte-1vfiehr li span.svelte-1vfiehr (specificity 0-2-3)
+1. ul.svelte-1vfiehr li.svelte-1vfiehr (specificity 0-2-2)
+1. ul.svelte-1vfiehr (specificity 0-1-1)

 Multi-part selectors have two classes added to the rule, while single selectors have only one.
 This means some selectors will have their specificity increased by 2 class points while others will have their specificity only increased by 1.
 Theoretically this means that the applied style is not what you would expect from the raw CSS.

-Svelte fixes this an interestingly way.
+Svelte fixes this in an interesting way.
 It keeps track of what the max number of classes it added to a CSS rule is, and it makes sure all selectors have their specificity increased by that same amount.

 If Svelte didn't do this, the following would cause issues.
 The first selector would have two classes added, so it would take precedence.
 You might only notice this if you were familiar with CSS specificity, or or were porting the component from a non-Svelte project.